 Navigate the Forest your way.

 We’re here to help you understand your options—and the rules of campus traveling—while finding your way.

-Parking permits will be available for pickup in the Benson University Center on Move-In Day.
+Parking permits will be available for pickup in the Benson University Center on Move-in Day.
 All first-year and transfer students, including those who commute to campus, are required to park in a designated lot off campus.
 Shuttle service is provided.

-Ride the Wake is a system of scheduled shuttles and on-demand services available to the Wake Forest community.
-Different shuttle lines will take you to parking, Hanes Mall, Target, various apartment complexes and the Downtown Campus.
-Download the TransLocRider app to your smartphone to track each shuttle’s location on the various routes and estimated times of arrival.
-Nightly from 5:30 p.m. to 7 a.m., you can use the TransLoc Rider app for a free ride around campus and to and from surrounding Wake Forest neighborhoods.
-Visit the website for schedules and more information: parking.wfu.edu/ride-the-wake.
+Download the TransLoc Rider app to your smartphone to track each shuttle’s location on the various routes and see estimated times of arrival.
+Nightly, you can request a ride for on-call service for a free ride around campus and to and from surrounding Wake Forest neighborhoods.

 No room in the car for your bike?
 No worries.
-Borrow one for the semester or by the hour. sustainability.wfu.edu/bikeshare
+Borrow one for the semester or by the hour.

 SharetheRideNC is an electronic ride-sharing board that helps students connect with others who are traveling to the same destination or just in the same direction.
 Rides are matched based on the criteria set by the individuals offering and seeking rides.